-- ☐ The Cascade mode requires firmware version 8.0.1-1.1 or later. - ☐ You set the Cascade mode with the on-board web browser management interface, or with the Vista Manager EX (version 3.9.0or later). - □ Do not connect both LAN1 and LAN2 ports to the same network device when the LAN2 port is in the Cascade mode.
+☐ You set the Cascade mode with the on-board web browser management interface, or with the Vista Manager EX (version 3.12.0 or later).

+□ Do not connect both Port1 and Port2 to the same network device when Port2 is in the Cascade mode.